miLibris/flask-rest-jsonapi/README.md

 ### Filtering
 *note: You have to implement the pagination feature in your data layer too*

-You can filter list view result with url querystring parameter "filter"
+You can filter list view result with url querystring parameter "filter".

-The structure of the value for this parameter like this: '[{"field":<field_name>,"op":<operator>,"value":<value>},...]'
+The structure of the value for this parameter like this: '[{"field":<field_name>,"op":<operator>,"value":<value>},...]'.

-This structure is not a json object but is parsable by json.loads because it is easier to parse than a json object
+This structure is not a json object but is parsable by json.loads because it is easier to parse than a json object.

 Example (not url encoded for readability): ?filter[post]=[{"field":"created","op":"gt","value":"2016-11-10"}]